bzwei/catalog_mqtt_client/README.md

 # Catalog Worker

-The Catalog Worker runs under the aegis of Redhat MQTT Client (yggdrasil).
+The Catalog Worker runs under the aegis of Red Hat Connect (rhc).
 It can be run in a vm or container and talks to an on-prem Ansible Tower.
 It can
 * Collect inventory objects from Ansible Tower
 * Launch and monitor jobs on Ansible Tower.

-The Redhat MQTT Client (RMC) subscribes to a specific topic on the cloud controller based on its unqiue guid.
-When a task needs to be done on the client the cloud controller sends a small message packet to the RMC which transfers the message to the Catalog Worker via GRPC.
+The Red Hat Connect (rhc) subscribes to a specific topic on the Cloud Connector based on its unqiue guid.
+When a task needs to be done on the client the Cloud Connector sends a small message packet to the RHC which transfers the message to the Catalog Worker via GRPC.
 The message includes the url to get the task details, a date time stamp and the kind of task.
 ```json
 {
     "url": "http://cloud.redhat.com/api/catalog-inventory/v3.0/tasks/xxxx",